 - Preheat oven to 400 degrees F.

-- Make the breadcrumb and cheese topping: In a bowl, mix the panko, grated parmesan, Italian seasoning, garlic powder, ground black pepper, and the melted butter.
-Stir to combine.
-Note: no need to add salt, as the parmesan cheese is already salty, but if desired, add a few pinches of salt to taste.
+- Make the parmesan panko mixture: In a bowl, mix the grated parmesan cheese, panko breadcrumbs, Italian seasoning, garlic powder, ground black pepper, and melted butter until evenly combined.
+Note: no need to add salt since the parmesan is already salty, but if desired, add a few pinches of salt to taste.

-- Roast for 10-12 minutes until the asparagus is just tender.
+- Bake in the preheated oven for 10 minutes until the asparagus is just tender.
 If the asparagus is thicker, it may need 2 extra minutes or so.
 If you want the topping to be more golden brown, broil for 1-2 minutes but I didn't find that necessary.
 Serve immediately.
 Enjoy!